Our Statutes for the DogRescue Association

 12 § Member's rights and obligations

-- have the right to attend meetings organized for members (members' meeting).
+- has the right to participate in meetings organized for the members (members' meeting).

-- has the right to information about the association's activities in the form of membership pages, website or the like, and to have access to board minutes.
+- has the right to information about the association's activities in the form of a membership magazine, website or similar, and to have access to board minutes.

-- must comply with the association's statutes and decisions.
+- shall comply with the association's statutes and decisions.

-- is not entitled to part of the holding or property upon dissolution of the association.
+- is not entitled to part of the balance or property upon dissolution of the association.